Arkadios Wealth Advisors Sells 676 Shares of Newtek Business Services Corp. (NASDAQ:NEWT)

-The company also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Monday, March 22nd were given a $0.50 dividend.
-The ex-dividend date of this dividend was Friday, March 19th.
-This is an increase from Newtek Business Services’s previous quarterly dividend of $0.47.
-This represents a $2.00 annualized dividend and a yield of 7.17%.
-Newtek Business Services’s dividend payout ratio (DPR) is currently 85.84%.

-A number of research analysts recently commented on the company.
-Compass Point upgraded Newtek Business Services from a “neutral” rating to a “buy” rating and raised their price target for the stock from $19.50 to $30.00 in a research report on Monday, April 26th.
-TheStreet upgraded shares of Newtek Business Services from a “c” rating to a “b-” rating in a research report on Friday, February 12th.
-Keefe, Bruyette & Woods lifted their price objective on shares of Newtek Business Services from $17.00 to $21.00 and gave the company a “market perform” rating in a research note on Tuesday, February 9th.
-Finally, Zacks Investment Research upgraded Newtek Business Services from a “hold” rating to a “strong-buy” rating and set a $31.00 target price for the company in a research note on Tuesday.
+Several equities analysts have weighed in on NEWT shares.
+Compass Point raised Newtek Business Services from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $19.50 to $30.00 in a report on Monday, April 26th.
+Zacks Investment Research upgraded shares of Newtek Business Services from a “hold” rating to a “strong-buy” rating and set a $31.00 price objective on the stock in a research note on Tuesday.
+TheStreet raised shares of Newtek Business Services from a “c” rating to a “b-” rating in a report on Friday, February 12th.
+Finally, Keefe, Bruyette & Woods lifted their price objective on shares of Newtek Business Services from $17.00 to $21.00 and gave the company a “market perform” rating in a research note on Tuesday, February 9th.
 Two analysts have rated the stock with a hold rating, one has issued a buy rating and one has issued a strong buy rating to the company.
 The stock presently has a consensus rating of “Buy” and a consensus price target of $24.50.

+Newtek Business Services (NASDAQ:NEWT) last issued its earnings results on Sunday, March 21st.
+The business services provider reported $0.44 earnings per share for the quarter, missing analysts’ consensus estimates of $0.56 by ($0.12).
+The company had revenue of $14.78 million during the quarter, compared to analyst estimates of $14.96 million.
+Newtek Business Services had a net margin of 32.87% and a return on equity of 15.07%.
+As a group, equities analysts predict that Newtek Business Services Corp. will post 2.15 EPS for the current fiscal year.

+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
+Investors of record on Monday, March 22nd were given a dividend of $0.50 per share.
+The ex-dividend date was Friday, March 19th.
+This represents a $2.00 dividend on an annualized basis and a yield of 7.17%.
+This is a positive change from Newtek Business Services’s previous quarterly dividend of $0.47.
+Newtek Business Services’s payout ratio is currently 85.84%.

 About Newtek Business Services